-Unemployment Tuition Waiver CHECKLIST ** (required: must be submitted with the Unemployment Tuition Waiver)
+Unemployment Tuition Waiver CHECKLIST for Summer II 2014 ** (required: must be submitted with the Unemployment Tuition Waiver)

 Pursuant to N.J.S.A.
 18A: 64-13.1 et seq. or 18A: 64A-23.1, the State of New Jersey created a program to allow certain unemployed individuals to attend a public institution of higher education in the state of New Jersey tuition-free on a space available basis.
 Additionally, individuals who qualify for this program may have certain fees waived or reduced.
 To apply for this benefit, individuals must obtain certification from the Department of Labor, Division of Workforce New Jersey that they qualify for this benefit.
 Additionally, individuals must verify their past presence in the labor market for at least two years and their unemployed status or receipt of a layoff notice as proof of eligibility or an Employability Development Plan from the Division of Employment Services.

 SEE REGISTRAR’S WEBSITE FOR LAST DAY OF ADD/DROP

 Students are only eligible to register for classes on the LAST day of add/drop on a space available basis.(Students cannot register before or after this date and no overloads are allowed).

 Students who register for classes prior to or after that date will forfeit his/her right to participate in the NJ Tuition Benefit for Unemployed Program for that semester.
 If you are a matriculated student, and are eligible for a grant, you will be required to use the grant(s) first to cover the program cost.
 Students are subject to Kean University’s Satisfactory Academic Progress Policy for Financial Aid.
 The student must be making academic progress towards a degree and cannot be in default of a student loan in order to participate in the program.